nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 Config contexts can be used to provide additional details to different automation tooling.
 For example Ansible variables, or any other data that you can't natively store in Nautobot.
 It can also be used in the Golden Configuration Nautobot plugin to provide extra details to generate configuration templates.

 A few simple examples of Configuration Context data might be:

 - DNS Servers
 - NTP Servers
 - ACL Data
 - Routing Information such as BGP ASNs etc.

 Similar to the other data sources, the repository can be added by navigating to **Extensibility -> Git repositories**.
 Click on **Add**, and fill out the repository details.

 ![Example Details Config Contexts](./images/git-as-data-source/00-git-data-source_13.png)

 Once the repository syncs the details can be found in the **Synchronization Status** tab.
-For example the platform specifics were synced.
+For example, the platform specifics were synced:

 ![Syncronization Menu With Loaded Contexts](./images/git-as-data-source/00-git-data-source_14.png)